 Services Provided, Child Protective Services No Longer Needed - This finding is appropriate for all CPS reports of neglect and dependency assigned to the Family Assessment response in which the safety of a child and future risk of harm were at some point in the assessment high enough to require non-voluntary services, but the successful provision of services during the assessment has mitigated the risk to a level in which involuntary services are no longer necessary to ensure the child's safety.
-To close cases with this finding, at the time of case decision, the child cannot have current or ongoing neglect and/or dependence concerns, and the safety and future risk of harm of the child is not an issue.
-This case decision can only be
+To close cases

 The county child welfare worker should discuss the outcome of the Family Assessment with the family face-to-face after the case finding of Child Protective Services Needed has been made.
 The discussion should include the actions and behaviors that have led to safety concerns and the changes and services that will address the safety issue or risk of harm.
+The 5010a can be used to guide these discussions and should be provided to the family for reference.
 The family should also be notified in writing within seven working days.

-If the initial assessment indicates a risk level of "Moderate" or higher, and the family receives services which lead to a reduction in the risk level at the close of the assessment, such that non-voluntary services are no longer needed, the finding should be Services Provided, Child Protective Services No Longer Needed.
+If the initial assessment indicates a risk level of "Moderate" or higher, and the family receives services which lead to a reduction in the risk level at the close of the assessment, such that nonvoluntary services are no longer needed, the finding should be Services Provided, Child Protective Services No Longer Needed.
 The county child welfare worker should discuss the outcome of the Family Assessment with the family face-to-face after the case finding of Services Provided, Child Protective Services No Longer Needed has been made.
-The discussion should include the actions and behaviors that led to the safety concerns
+The discussion should include the actions and behaviors that led to the safety concerns as well as the changes with this finding, at the time of case decision, the child cannot have current or ongoing neglect and/or dependence concerns, and the safety and future risk of harm of the child is not an issue.
+This case decision can only be chosen when non-voluntary protective services are not required to keep the children safe.
+A case decision of Services Provided is not appropriate for cases where the family is engaged in service provision that if ended once the case is closed would result in safety concerns for the children.